michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0001.md

 - n: an associate who provides cooperation or assistance
 - v: become an ally or associate, as by a treaty or marriage
 ### Family
-ally: Allies, alliance, allied, allies, allying, misally+;alliance: alliances;misalliance: misalliances;misally: misalliance, misallied
+- ally: Allies, alliance, allied, allies, allying, misally+
+- alliance: alliances
+- misalliance: misalliances
+- misally: misalliance, misallied
 ### Examples
 - The rebel groups questioned Russia’s ability to force the Syrian government and their allies to abide by the terms of the ceasefire deal.
 - Israel’s main ally, for allowing the United Nations to censure his government over its controversial plans to build new settlements in the occupied West Bank.